hortonworks-gallery/ambari-zeppelin-service/README.md

 - Open the ResourceManager UI and notice Spark is running on YARN: http://sandbox.hortonworks.com:8088/cluster
 ![Image](../master/screenshots/RM-UI.png?raw=true)

-You can also use this UI for troubleshooting hanging jobs
+You can also use this UI for troubleshooting hanging jobs.
+For example if Hive job is stuck waiting for Spark to give up YARN resources (or vice versa), you can restart the Spark interpreter via Zeppelin before running the Hive query

 - Click on the ApplicationMaster link to access the Spark UI: